Beef Bones Regulations 1997

-The Beef Bones Regulations 1997 were a statutory instrument of the British government that limited the sale of beef on the bone.
+The Beef Bones Regulations 1997 (SI 1997/2959) was a statutory instrument of the British government that limited the sale of beef on the bone.
 The regulations were implemented as a response to the United Kingdom BSE outbreak (mad cow disease) over fears that variant Creutzfeldt–Jakob disease in humans might be caused by the consumption of dorsal root ganglia, which lie near the bone.
 As well as beef on the bone, all beef-bone derived products were prohibited from sale.
 This had the effect of outlawing T-bone steaks, prime ribs and oxtail as well as some soups and stocks.
 Other aspects of the regulations dealt with the deboning of beef and the keeping of records in the food production industry.
 The restrictions on sales were lifted in December 1999 and the regulations as a whole were revoked in April 2008.

 Background

 The regulations were among 60 issued by the British Ministry of Agriculture, Fisheries and Food before the end of 1997 to combat the outbreak of bovine spongiform encephalopathy (BSE) in cattle.
 BSE is a neurodegenerative brain disease of cattle, transmissible by the consumption of contaminated brain or spinal tissues.
 It has been linked to variant Creutzfeldt–Jakob disease (vCJD) in humans.
 BSE was first detected in the UK in November 1986 and measures were taken from 1988 to restrict contamination in the food chain such as through meat and bone meal (MBM).
 The European Union banned the use of all mammalian-derived MBM for feeding of ruminants in 1994.
 From 1996 restrictions on the sale of British beef were put in place by some countries.